LeaX-XIV/grail/README.md

 We decided to parallelize the index creation and the query resolution as two different, unrelated parts.

 For index creation, we generate `d` threads, each of which generates one layer of labels with a time complexity O(n + m).
+We choose the basic Randomized approach described in the GRAIL paper, and no support for exception lists, as this is the same setup used in the experiments in the paper.
 No synchronization primitives are needed during this phase, as every thread works on different portions of memory.

 For query resolution, we generate a number of threads equals to the number of processors/cores of the machine, each of which repeatedly reads a line from the query file in mutual exclusion (with a spinlock, to reduce the number of context switches), runs the algorithm with time complexity between O(d) and O(n + m) (as proved in the GRAIL paper) and saves the result in an array, for later printing.
 Accessing the array of results is not mandated by any synchronization primitive, as every thread writes in a different portion of the array, and the reading is done by one thread, after all results have been generated.